souro303/Angela-YU---Python-Code/README.md

 ## Day 1

-- [x] Create a new GitHub repository for Angela YU Python coruse Code upload.
+- [x] Create a new GitHub repository for Angela YU Python Course Code upload.
 - [x] Do and Upload all code this repository.
 - [x] Finish Day 1 successfully